kserve/kserve/docs/apis/v1beta1/README.md

 <p>
 (Members of <code>PodSpec</code> are embedded into this type.)
 </p>
-<p>This spec is dual purpose.
+<p>This spec is dual purpose. <br />
-1) Users may choose to provide a full PodSpec for their predictor.
+1) Provide a full PodSpec for custom predictor.
-The field PodSpec.Containers is mutually exclusive with other Predictors (i.e. TFServing).
+The field PodSpec.Containers is mutually exclusive with other predictors (i.e. TFServing). <br />
-2) Users may choose to provide a Predictor (i.e. TFServing) and specify PodSpec overrides in the CustomPredictor PodSpec.
-They must not provide PodSpec.Containers in this case.</p>
+2) Provide a predictor (i.e. TFServing) and specify PodSpec overrides, you must not provide PodSpec.Containers in this case. <br /></p>
 </td>
 </tr>
 <tr>